railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/index.rst

 It's also possible to import a huget list of leads.
 That's useful if you've bought a database of potential prospects and you want to insert them all into the system to handle them all at once.

 To do that you should start with a list of leads in CSV format.
 If your prospects are provided in another format it's very simple to convert them to the CSV format using MS Excel or OpenOffice Calc.
-Open the leads list using the menu *CRM & SRM > Presales > Leads > My Leads*.
+Open the leads list using the menu :menuselection:`CRM & SRM --> Presales -> Leads -> My Leads`.
 At the bottom of the list click on the *Import* link.
 Open ERP opens a form for importing the data.

 .. figure:: images/crm_lead_import.png
    :align: center